 - Free S/MIME Certificates.
 Only contain the owner's email address.
 One (1) year of validity.
 "Best effort" customer support.

 - Corporate S/MIME Certificates.
-May contain further identification data, such as the owner's ame and surname, organization name, organizational unit name, country, etc. Up to three (3) years of validity.
+May contain further identification data, such as the owner's name and surname, organization name, organizational unit name, country, etc. Up to three (3) years of validity.
+On request, these certificates can be signed with the RSASSA-PSS algorithm as required in particular contexts (e.g. EDI@energy).
 Enterprise customer support available on request.

 S/MIME certificates are issued via an on-line procedure (see "Certificate request web forms" below).

 You can request your Free S/MIME certificate any time, without any prior steps being necessary by other parties.